 The good news is that you can achieve the objectives in a relatively pain-free manner, and you don’t have to dedicate hours of valuable employee time to boring, repetitive, error-prone manual data entry.
-The information below explains how you can get data into an EMIS without manual data entry.
+The information below explains how you can get data into an ERP without manual data entry.
 Let’s start with a review of utility bill formats.

 Paper bills received in the mail are still the most common, but utility bills are typically available in other formats too, such as PDF, flat files (e.g., XLSX, CSV, TXT), XML, and EDI 810.
 Generally, the electronic formats are accessible through vendor websites, via downloads, file exchanges, or email.
 Let’s take a detailed look at several of these formats in terms of data richness, processing speed, automation ability, vendor availability, and processing cost.

 Paper is like a security blanket for most accounting and energy management departments.
 In times of disagreement, it’s comforting to point to something you can hold in your hand and read in black and white.
 We get it.
 A paper bill is rich in data, with the full listing of charges at one’s disposal, and paper is available from every vendor and probably will be for the foreseeable future.

 That said, “paperless” is a highly marketable feature for good reason.
 The physical page has to make it through the mail to be opened, sorted, entered, and passed among different departments.
 You hope it’s not lost or left to linger on anyone’s desk for too long.
 Slow bill processing keeps late fees alive and well.